isaacdejesus/Languages/dsa_algo/leetcode/arrays/lc/java/problems.md

     return Math.max(max_count, current_count);
 }
 ```
-## Find numbers with eveen number of digits
+## Find numbers with even number of digits
 - Given arr of ints, return how many contain an even number of digits
 ### Approach 1: Extract digits to determine if even
 ```java